-ID Measure When to implement Reference Responsibility Weed and pest management.
-Refer to Weed and Pest Management Strategy (Appendix D).
-FF27 Prior to vegetation clearance, woody weeds will be removed.
-This will include the physical removal and stump poisoning (ie cut-and-daub technique) for Sweet Briar, Blackberry and Hawthorn located in 'high weed infestation' area.
-Construction SoC A2 Project Engineer Spot removal of the patch of Serrated Tussock, located just outside the Proejct, will also be removed.
-Refer to Appendix E for the location of weeds within the Project.
-FF28 Earth moving vehicles will, as far as possible, be cleaned of dirt before entering the Project site and when leaving areas of 'high weed infestation'.
-Construction personnel will, as far as possible, clean their boots and clothing of all seed laden material prior to leaving high weed infested areas.
-Construction SoC A2 Project Engineer Foreman FF29 Any topsoil that is imported from offsite for use in landscaping will be weed free.
-Construction SoC A2 Project Engineer • Topsoil will be stripped from areas of 'high weed infestation' and buried as fill or disposed of off site.
-Foreman Topsoil from moderate and low weed infestation categories will be stripped and stockpiled separately.
+ID Measure When to implement Reference Responsibility FF29 Any topsoil that is imported from offsite for use in landscaping will be weed free.
+Topsoil will be stripped from areas of 'high weed infestation' and buried as fill or disposed of off site.
+Construction SoC A2 Construction Manager Project Engineer Fereman Topsoil from moderate and low weed infestation categories will be stripped and stockpiled separately.
 Topsoil will only be reused in an area of the same weed category.
 FF30 No domestic pets will be brought on site.
-Construction SoC A2 Construction Manager Foreman FF31 Vegetation will not be left in piles to create potential habitat for rabbits and other vermin.
-Construction SoC A2 Project Engineer Foreman
+Construction SoC A2 Construction Manager Superintendent Foreman FF31 Vegetation will not be left in piles to create potential habitat for rabbits and other vermin.
+Construction SoC A2 Construction Manager Project Engineer Foreman